shawnweisfeld/CosmosToDo/readme.md

 2. Open the Live metrics stream from your "application dashboard", how many web servers are currently deployed?
 Leave this tab open.

-3. Use the following command from Generate Load on your VM
+3. Use the following command to generate load from your VM

 ``` bash
 ab -n 10000 -c 10 https://<webappname>.azurewebsites.net/Load